JackGeraghty/AQP/README.md

 There is also information there for Windows users, but likely the easiest method is to just download the full dataset repository.

+To make full use of the pipelines visualization capabilities, it is recommended to install Graphviz.
+Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.
+Instructions on how to install Graphviz can be found [here](https://graphviz.org/download/).

 ### Quickstart Example

 To get a quick idea of how the pipeline works and can be used to run an experiment there is a quickstart example that is designed to get the pipeline working in a few easy steps.